Louisiana Medicare Supplement Plans

 An individual seeking Plan F would receive the same benefits from any company, but the rates may be different for a variety of reasons.
 Each company rates premiums differently; also, each company has a different rate increase.

 To better understand the best company in your area, call us, we can help make Medicare and enrollment easier.

 Eligibility for Medicare Supplement Plans in Louisiana

-Agents are making recommendations for seniors to enroll during the Open Enrollment Period (OEP).
-The OEP takes place on the first day of the month of your 65th birthday and lasts for 6 months.
+Agents are making recommendations for seniors to enroll during the Open Enrollment Period.
+The OEP takes place on the first day of the month of your 65th birthday and lasts for six months.

 Beneficiaries that were under 65 will have another OEP opportunity upon turning 65.
-During OEP beneficiaries will have Guarantee Issue (GI) rights.
+During OEP, recipients will have Guaranteed Issue Rights.

 GI rights prevent companies from being able to deny coverage or charge a higher premium because of health.